arburty/tmsetup-command/README.md

 ### `-w` ) workspace

-The `-w` flag opens a `workspace` session in the home directory, and can be used in place of a name and path pair
+The `-w` flag opens a `workspace` session in the home directory, and can be used in place of a name and path pair.
+Can only be used once but since I always want a generic session ready for tasks that are not project related it is a nice shorthand.

 `tmstart -w sessName my/path/`